 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:34 am and the next low tide at 3:56 pm.
-The first high tide was at 11:00 am and the next high tide will be at 10:43 pm.
+In the high tide and low tide chart, we can see that the low tide was at 8:55 am and the high tide will be at 11:18 pm.

-The lunar phase is a Waning Crescent.
-Today we had 11 hours and 17 minutes of sun.
-The solar transit was at 12:39 pm and the length of time the moon will be visible will be 12 hours and 29 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 10 hours and 27 minutes of sun.
+The solar transit was at 11:42 am and the length of time the moon will be visible will be 10 hours and 54 minutes.

-The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 79.
-The tide heights today are 1.3 ft, 1.6 ft, 1.3 ft and 1.6 ft.
+The tidal coefficient today is 90.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 85.
+The tide heights today are 0.0 ft and 2.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Biloxi which is of 3.0 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Biloxi tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Biloxi tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Biloxi.
 The times are generated in local time in Mississippi and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: